Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Los Angeles' games this season have gone over 48.5 points three of five times.
+- Los Angeles and its opponents have combined to put up more than 48.5 points in three of five games this season.

 - New York's games have gone over 48.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 48.8, is 0.3 points more than Sunday's over/under.
+- Sunday's over/under is 0.3 points lower than the two team's combined 48.8 points per game average.

-- This contest's total is 2.5 points lower than the 51 these two squads combine to give up per game in 2020.
+- These two squads surrender a combined 51 points per game, 2.5 more than this contest's over/under.

 - The Rams and their opponents have scored an average of 51.4 points per game in 2020, 2.9 more than Sunday's total.

-- The 48.5 total in this game is 3.5 points higher than the 45.0 average total in Giants games this season.
+- The 48.5 over/under in this game is 3.5 points above the 45.0 average total in Giants games this season.

 Rams stats and trends